sukckn/viya_git_test/README.md

 # viya_git_test
-Test git with new SAs Studio
+Test git with new SAS Studio